Getting big money out of politics

 Making health care a right, not a privilege

 I also believe women and families deserve access to comprehensive family planning resources and contraception.
 Women on the border shouldn’t be forced to go into Mexico to receive health care services like mammograms and pap smears.
-I firmly believe in every person’s right to choose and make decisions about their own lives and their own bodies.
+I firmly believe in every person’s right to choose and make decisions about their own lives and their own bodies, not our government or men like Henry Cuellar.

 Ensuring equal access to opportunity for our children